Taking care of any puppy is always challenging. Raising an Australian shepherd puppy is no different.

 Exercising Your Aussie Puppy as It Grows

-Playing fetch with your puppy in the backyard or in an open field is a great way to get their energy out and help you bond with them.
 Teaching your puppy a few simple tricks, such as how to sit and to stay, will help exercise them mentally and help you get closer.
 The older they get, the more strenuous activities they can do.

 Are Aussie Puppies Easy to Potty Train?

 Using a pee pad will also make it easier to clean up after them.
 All you need to do is wrap up the pee pad when it’s been used enough and throw it away.
-Then you put down a fresh one in the same spot, so your puppy will know where to go.
+Then you put down a fresh one in the same spot, so your Aussie pup will know where to go.

 Tips To Potty Train an Aussie Puppy